 Loans to the individual client segment are highly diversified - by number of clients and by geographic location.
 Most clients in this segment are salaried employees with an individual account or joint household account.
 A recession in non-banking operations is a major risk factor for household activity and higher unemployment may increase the number of clients who face difficulties.
-Clients of the Retail Division are rated using custom advanced models.
+As from the second half of 2018, clients of the Retail Division are rated using advanced custom models.
 These models quantify the probability of default (PD) and the loss given default (LGD) for small businesses and individual clients of the Retail Division.
 Current management at the Retail Division is primarily based on the MADHOM system (for client management, rating and pricing).
-In the third quarter of 2019, the Bank continued to deploy, implement and use advanced models under development for optimal analysis and management of retail credit.
-The credit risk profile of individual clients, in view of the risk appetite determined based also on the internal model, shows a low-medium risk level that is stable over time.
+In the second quarter of 2019, the Bank continued to deploy, implement and use advanced models under development for optimal analysis and management of retail credit.
+The credit risk profile of individual clients, in view of the risk appetite determined based also on the internal model, shows a risk level which is not high and stable over time.

 Housing loans carry a significant weight out of total credit risk of the Bank; however, the overall risk level in the mortgage portfolio is low.
 This area typically has a widely diversified borrower base from different economic sectors with relatively low LTV ratios and extensive geographic diversification of pledged properties.
 The Bank also uses various risk mitigators, including property insurance and life insurance.
-In the third quarter of 2019, key risk benchmarks remained stable: In particular: LTV ratio (original LTV ratio in the portfolio: 52.5%), repayment ratio (26.1%), rate of obligo in default; rate of arrears for new loans (up to one year since origination) and the arrears rate for new loans (up to one year since origination) has been low in recent years.
+In the second quarter of 2019, key risk benchmarks remained stable: In particular: LTV ratio (original LTV ratio in the portfolio: 52.5%), repayment ratio (26.3%), rate of obligo in default; rate of arrears for new loans (up to one year since origination) has been low in recent years.